List of Marvel Comics characters: N: Native

-The Native is a fictional character appearing in American comic books published by Marvel Comics.
+Native is a character appearing in American comic books published by Marvel Comics.
 Native first appeared in Wolverine vol. 3 #13 and was created by Greg Rucka and Darick Robertson.

-The Native was captured by the Weapon X program, the same program that gave the X-Men's Wolverine his adamantium skeleton.
+Native was captured by the Weapon X program, the same program that gave the X-Men's Wolverine his adamantium skeleton.
 The scientists working there gave her the codename of "Feral."
-When Wolverine escaped from the organization, so did the Native.
-Wolverine and the Native spent some time together in a cabin on the hills of British Columbia, where they became lovers for some time.
-It is unclear why Wolverine left the Native.
-Trying to survive, the Native's presence was rediscovered years later by an offshoot of the Weapon X program led by Mr. Willoughby.
+When Wolverine escaped from the organization, so did Native.
+Wolverine and Native spent some time together in a cabin on the hills of British Columbia, where they became lovers for some time.
+It is unclear why Wolverine left Native.
+Trying to survive, Native's presence was rediscovered years later by an offshoot of Weapon X led by Mr. Willoughby.
 Sabretooth was brought in by Willoughby to track and retrieve her with the help of the hunters Bowen and Peary.
 Sabretooth tracked her down, only for her to kill Bowen and Peary, outfight Sabretooth, and flee.
 Sabretooth then manipulated Wolverine into finding her upon visiting him in a bar in Montana.
 When Wolverine found Native, she shared a romantic interlude with him.
-Wolverine and the Native were tracked by soldiers from the Weapon X offshoot who immobilized him and captured the Native, whom they brought to The Workshop facility in Montana.
+Wolverine and Native were tracked by soldiers from the Weapon X offshoot who immobilized him and captured Native, whom they brought to The Workshop facility in Montana.

-While in captivity of the Weapon X offshoot, the Native was operated on by Doctor Vapor, who removed genetic material from her to be sold to other parties and discovered that the Native's accelerated physiology had resulted in a pregnancy from her liaison with Wolverine.
-Wolverine killed Doctor Vapor and left with the Native.
+While in captivity of Weapon X, Native was operated on by Doctor Vapor, who removed genetic material from her to be sold to other parties and discovered that Native's accelerated physiology had resulted in a pregnancy from her liaison with Wolverine.

+Wolverine killed Doctor Vapor and left with Native.
 However, the pair were watched by Sabretooth who promised to finish what he started.
-Tracking the couple, Sabretooth revealed Native's condition, defeated Wolverine and subsequently killed the Native which also resulted in the death of their unborn child.
-Logan wakes up and tracks Native once again to find her corpse.
-It had a note written in her blood from Victor Creed, saying: "I did you a favor runt – you can thank me later."
-Wolverine is reduced to tears.
-He needs a priest for Native's funeral, so he meets up with his old friend Nightcrawler at a bar after hours.
-He carries Native in and Nightcrawler reads the last rites for her and their unborn child.
+Tracking the couple, Sabretooth revealed Native's condition, defeated Wolverine and subsequently killed Native.

-The Native was a mutant who possessed a healing factor that allows her to recover from even the most severe wounds with remarkable speed.
+Native was a mutant who possessed a healing factor that allows her to recover from even the most severe wounds with remarkable speed.
 She also possessed superhumanly acute senses, as well as having sufficient superhuman strength and ferocity to allow her to successfully subdue an opponent over twice her size.
-The Native's physiology was also accelerated to the extent that her body could conceive and gestate a fetus within a matter of hours.
-Despite the extent of her healing factor, the Native was not immortal.
+Native's physiology was also accelerated to the extent that her body could conceive and gestate a fetus within a matter of hours.
+Despite the extent of her healing factor, Native was not immortal.